Isaiah's prophecies

 Which translation is correct?

 Isaiah was divided into chapters and many translators sneaked in the titles like "For to Us a Child Is Born" which is not part of the original manuscripts.
-This creates the impression that the focus is on "the child".
-However, because in context, Isaiah was warning Israel about God's judgement.
-In the previous chapter he names another child:
+This creates the impression that the focus is on "the child" that was born for the modern Christians.
+However, this title ignores the context of the rest of Isaiah's prophecy.
+Isaiah was warning Israel about God's judgement.

 And I went to the prophetess, and she conceived and bore a son.